 - Cue that the end is near.

-- Sum it up—repeat the most important concepts again.
+- Sum it up—and repeat the most important concepts again.

 - Answer any remaining questions or open forum for questions.